yanosz/mesh_testbed_generator/README.md

 Motivation
 -------------
-Having set up a mesh of 5 TP Link TL-WR842nd v2, there's a need for configuration management.
+Having set up a mesh of 5 TP Link TL-WR842nd v2 in our hackerspace for testing and research, there's a need for configuration management.
 Configuration should be:
 * Consistent / DRY
-* Revertable - especially using `first_boot`
+* Revertible - especially using `first_boot`
 * Under version control

-To archieve these goals, a OpenWRT-configuration is generated based on Ruby `.erb` templates.
+To archive these goals, a OpenWRT-configuration is generated based on Ruby `.erb` templates.
 A dedicated firmware file is generated for each node.

 Structure
 -----------------